Jimmy Durrant: Military career

-He was then promoted Colonel and given command of 3 (Bomber) Wing SAAF in North Africa, Sicily and Italy.
+He was then promoted colonel and given command of 3 (Bomber) Wing SAAF in North Africa, Sicily and Italy.

-In 1944, he was seconded to RAF Bomber Command and placed in command of 205 Group RAF with the rank of Brigadier.
+On 3 August 1944, he was seconded to RAF Bomber Command and placed in command of No. 205 Group RAF with the rank of brigadier.
+He was succeeded in the command of 205 Group by Air vice-marshal S.E.
+Toomer.

-In 1945, he was posted to the Far East as AOC No. 231 Heavy Bomber Group, RAF, with the rank of Major-General.
-At the age of 32, he was the youngest Major-General in the Allied forces.
+In 1945, he was posted to the Far East as AOC No. 231 Heavy Bomber Group, RAF, with the rank of major-general.
+At the age of 32, he was the youngest major general in the Allied forces.

-In 1946, he became Director-General of the South African Air Force and qualified on a special course at the Imperial Defence College in 1951.
+In 1946, he became director-general of the South African Air Force and qualified on a special course at the Imperial Defence College in 1951.